 University of California, Berkeley

-In summer 2018, I will complete my professional certificate in Software Development and Programming.
-The coursework includes programming in Python and C, databases with SQL, electronics, computer architecture, physical computing with the Raspberry Pi, the software development life cycle, networking, and cybersecurity.
+In spring 2018, I earned my professional certificate in Software Development and Programming (4.0 GPA).
+The coursework included programming in Python and C, databases with SQL, electronics, computer architecture, physical computing with the Raspberry Pi, the software development life cycle, networking, and cybersecurity.
 I also researched internet technologies and the digital divide.